 At Foss National Leasing, we have a team ready to provide strategic consultation for the ordering, scheduling, and the OEM production process.

-Keep on top of seasonal manufacturing cycles by ordering vehicles early in the year.
-Get your hands on your OEM’s production schedule, so you can plan and optimize the ordering process.
+Keep on top of seasonal manufacturing cycles by ordering vehicles as early in the year as possible.
+Get your hands on OEM production schedules, so you can plan and optimize the ordering process.
 Plan for variables like driver input and vehicle upfitting to ensure everything stays on schedule.